At a Glance – An Overview of Camp Timanous

 Brothers and Sisters

-We maintain a close relationship with our sister camp, Wohelo, 8 miles away providing frequent opportunity for picnics, weekend sailing and tennis and other social activities.
-Last summer there were 39 brother-sister pairs.
+We maintain a close relationship with our sister camp, Wohelo, 8 miles away providing frequent opportunity for picnics, weekend sailing, tennis, and other social activities.
+We typically have between 35 and 40 brother-sister pairs each summer.